ytkoka/mcp-debug-proxy/README.md

 discovery metadata so the registration + token legs also pass through the proxy (and get logged).

-This is a prototype seed meant to be extended in Claude Code — use it to watch exactly what an MCP client and a remote MCP server say to each other, including the OAuth dance, without needing a packet sniffer or a debugger inside the client.
+Use it to watch exactly what an MCP client and a remote MCP server say to each other, including the OAuth dance, without needing a packet sniffer or a debugger inside the client.